 Does Your Family Seem to Argue About Everything?

-Is your family frequently in conflict over who took what from whom and who made a rude comment?
+Is your family frequently in conflict over who took what from whom, and who made a rude comment?
 Do you feel as though your kids just won’t listen to you and your partner?
-Is one person targeted in the family as being the “problem”?
 Do you and your partner disagree on how things should be done in the family?
-Are the kids supposed to complete their chores or is that battle just not worth it?
-Are they supposed to get homework done before anything fun or should they be responsible for their own time management?
-Does your partner travel a lot for work and feel like an outsider in your home?
-Are the kids more aligned with you because your partner works so much and may not be home a lot?
 Are you frustrated and exhausted and wish there were a way to resolve all of this conflict?

-If your partner travels a lot for work, maybe your connection to him or her is not as it used to be or maybe it’s taken for granted.
-Or maybe the kids wish he or she were around more, but don’t respect his or her say in decisions when he or she is home.
-Maybe he or she or she wants to be more involved in your child’s life, but struggles to balance work and family values.
-Your family may feel like it is a divided unit and you aren’t sure how to bring everyone together.
+Maybe you and/or your partner wants to be more involved in your child’s life, but struggles to balance work and family values.
+Your family may feel like it is a divided unit, and you aren’t sure how to bring everyone together.

 Many Families Face Conflict Between Partners, Parents and Siblings

 Whatever your struggle may be, family therapy can help.
 There’s bound to be conflict in any family.
 Everyone has his or her own personality and many times, personalities clash.
 Sometimes, siblings argue just to argue.
 If you have siblings, think back to when you were growing up.
 There was probably a fair share of arguments in your childhood home, just as there may be in your home now.